-You’ve probably seen those “FDIC-insured” stickers on bank doors or teller windows before, but you may not have understood entirely what they mean.
-The FDIC – short for the Federal Deposit Insurance Corporation – is an independent agency of the United States government.
+You’ve probably seen those “FDIC-insured” stickers on bank doors or teller windows before, but you may not have entirely understood what they mean.
+The FDIC — short for the Federal Deposit Insurance Corporation — is an independent agency of the U.S. government.
 The FDIC protects you against the loss of your deposits if an FDIC-insured bank or savings association fails.
-Protection is usually available up to $100,000 per depositor, per bank, but higher coverage may be available for accounts that fall in different categories and for retirement accounts.
+Protection is usually available for up to $100,000 per depositor, per bank, but higher coverage may be available for accounts that fall in different categories and for retirement accounts.

 If you belong to a credit union, the National Credit Union Administration offers similar coverage.

 While balancing your checkbook and keeping enough cash in the account to cover all your checks is the best way to prevent a bounced check, mistakes do happen.
-Find out what your bank’s policy is when this happens, and ask whether you can set up an overdraft line of credit to cover yourself.
+Find out your bank’s policy, and ask whether you can set up an overdraft line of credit to cover yourself.
 While overdraft lines are usually not cheap (they also carry fees and interest), it may be cheaper than an overdrawn account.
 If you have a savings account, you may be able to tie it to your checking account as a back up.